Enhanced Non-endogenous siRNA Molecules and Strategy for Plant Protection

 - U.S. patent #7,803,984 issued on September 28, 2010.

-- New Research - PCT application filed in November 2010.
+- New Research - Patent protection in USA was filed in May 2012.

 *Both Available for License